spooonsss/smw-poundable-stake-blocks/Readme.txt

  2) ASM:

-  2.1) copy-paste the text from "list.txt" to GPS's list. copy-paste the blocks into GPS's blocks, and all the asm files in routines into GPS's routines folder.
+  2.1) copy-paste the text from "list.txt" to GPS's list. copy-paste the blocks into GPS's blocks

   2.2) Make any !Defines changes needed in the blocks: